 Ivory was lying on an adjustable hospital bed watching a game show on a small TV attached to the wall.

 “Power it off; you promised the Boss, not me, that he’d have the Owl Ring.
 Unless you leave Ivory and Silverback alone, that, I promise, will never happen.”
 Nelson’s eyes glowed with confidence.

 “The Boss owns us.
 I persuaded him not to order me to kill you.
-All the leverage I needed was the rare breed of snakes at home, your babies.
+All the leverage I needed was the rare breed of snakes kept at home, your babies.
 My revenge on you.
-The Boss wants to feed his wife’s pair of Persians to your monstrous snakes.
+The Boss wants to feed his wife’s pair of gifted Persians to your monstrous snakes.
 Damage her brain by forcing her to watch them die in person.
 Bill grinned.